-Land uses within the proposed SOIA Area generate solid waste that is landfilled at one of the three landfills shown in Table 3.16-3.
-As discussed previously, there is more than 154 million cubic yards of remaining capacity at those three landfills.
-The SOIA Area is currently within the service boundaries of the Sacramento County Municipal Services Agency, Department of Waste Management & Recycling; however, service is provided by mostly private, franchised hauling companies for the commercial and industrial customers.
+Land uses within the proposed SOIA Area generate solid waste that is landfilled at one of the three landfills shown in Table 3.16-4.
+As discussed previously, there is more than 154 million cubic yards of remaining capacity at those three landfills and a combined throughput of 15,155 tons per day.
+The

+SOIA Area is currently within the service boundaries of the Sacramento County Municipal Services Agency, Department of Waste Management & Recycling; however, service is provided by mostly private, franchised hauling companies for the commercial and industrial customers.
 The private hauling companies are under a franchise agreement with the Sacramento Regional Solid Waste Authority to perform collection and disposal at properties and convey waste to landfills and recycling stations, as appropriate.
 The SOIA would not cause an additional immediate demand for solid waste services.
 Existing service providers are expected to continue the current level of service to the SOIA Area.
 However, the SOIA may result in an indirect increase in demand for solid waste by way of future urbanization of the SOIA Area.
-While specific solid waste generation rates by land use are not available for the area, the City of Elk Grove Sphere of Influence Amendment Area Municipal Service Review states the average per capita rate for the area is 6 pounds per day (City of Elk Grove 2010).
+While specific solid waste generation rates by land use are not available for the area, the City of Elk Grove Sphere of Influence Amendment Area Draft Municipal Service Review states the average per capita rate for the area is 2.6 pounds per day (City of Elk Grove 2010).
+Assuming an increase in population in Elk Grove of approximately 40,000 at 20354 that would generate 2.6 pounds per day (0.0013 tons per day) of solid waste per person, there would be an increase of 52 tons per day of solid waste generated in the City, which represents 0.34 percent of the total daily throughput (15,155 tons per day) at the landfills that serve the City.